Crypto Portfolio Tracker vs Tax Software: Two Different Jobs (2026)

 A tracker shows value and performance.
 Tax needs:

-- internal transfers classified as non-disposals (no phantom gains);
+- internal transfers classified as non-disposals, so no phantom gains appear;

-- realized vs unrealized correctly split (a tracker blends them — see realized vs unrealized);
+- realized and unrealized correctly split, since a tracker tends to blend them (see realized vs unrealized);

 A tracker, by design, does none of these for tax unless it explicitly and correctly implements your jurisdiction's method.
 Filing from the dashboard is the error this article exists to prevent.